 Writing and Saying Spanish Numbers over 100

 ¡Hola!
 We have already studied how to write and use numbers from 1-20 and numbers 20-100 in two independent lessons.
 In this lesson, we will learn about Spanish numbers over 100, “los números después del cien”, which are normally used to talk about money transactions, dates and many other purposes.
-This lesson includes several examples of sentences with numbers in Spanish, recordings, simple explanations and a nice quiz for meaningful practice.
+You will find many examples of sentences with these numbers, recordings, simple explanations and several interactive quizzes for practice.
 Let’s start…

 Writing and saying Spanish Numbers 100 to 1000